-All persons having Watches or Jewelry in my hands to be repaired at e hereby requested to call at once and take the same away and pay the charges thereon, as I am intending to remove from Orangeburg on the bret of July next.
+All persons having Watches or Jewelry in my hands to be repaired are hereby requested to call at once and take the same away and pay the charges thereon, as I am intending to remove from Orange-burg on the first of July next.
 T. D. OHIVIETTE.